Hendrix-CS/csci270/projects/project.md

 The first step in your project is developing a proposal.
 The format differs somewhat for analytic and creative projects.
-Either way, the proposal is due at the beginning of class on Friday, April 15.
+Either way, the proposal is due at the beginning of class on Monday, April 20.

 ## Proposal: Analytic Projects